 Dr. Dianne Chong was vice president of research and technology in the Boeing Engineering, Operations and Technology organization.
 She led special projects that impacted processes and program integration for the Boeing Enterprise.
 Dr. Chong previously served as the vice president of materials, manufacturing, structures and support, where she was responsible for the development and support of manufacturing processes and program integration.
 She has also served as director of Materials and Process Technology for Boeing Commercial Airplanes and in several other positions throughout her 28 year career at Boeing.

 Dr. Du Li is one of the founding members of the Micron School of Materials Science and Engineering's Industrial Advisory Board.
 Dr. Li is the manager of the transmission electron microscope (TEM) lab at Micron Technology, where he has worked since 1994.
 He is an expert in structure and composition analysis, surface analysis, and epitaxial growth/thin film deposition.

 Dr. Grant Norton is a professor and dean of the Honors College in the School of Mechanical and Materials Engineering at Washington State University.
 Dr. Norton has served as associate dean of research and graduate programs for the College of Engineering and Architecture at WSU and was chair of the Interdisciplinary Materials Science Program.
 He joined WSU in 1991 after working for two multinational industrial companies in Europe.
 Dr. Norton is an expert in ceramic materials, nanotechnology, and clean technology.

 |Gurtej Sandhu, Ph.D. - Micron Technology

 B.S.
-Electrical Engineering, IIT, New Delhi.
+Electrical Engineering, Indian Institute of Technology.
 Ph.D.
-Physics, University of North Carolina at Chapel Hill
+Physics, University of North Carolina.

 Member and Chair Since 2012